Pentium FDIV bug: Software patches

 Various software patches were produced by manufacturers to work around the bug.
-One specific algorithm, outlined in a paper in IEEE Computational Science & Engineering, is to check for divisors that can trigger the access to the programmable logic array cells that erroneously contain zero, and if found, multiply both numerator and denominator by 15/16.
-This takes them out of the 'buggy' range.
-This fix does carry a measurable speed penalty - worst case for a program doing nothing but FDIV operations with bad divisors the running time would double since each FDIV would take about 80 instead of 40 clock cycles.
+One specific algorithm, outlined in a paper in IEEE Computational Science & Engineering, is to multiply both the numerator and denominator by 15/16 if a divisor attempts to access a PLA cell that erroneously contains zero.
+This fix does carry a measurable speed penalty; the worst-case penalty for a program doing only FDIV operations with bad divisors the running time would double since each FDIV would take about 80 clock cycles instead of the usual 40 cycles.
 With more random divisors the average time per FDIV was approximately 50 clock cycles, i.e. 10 cycles added to check the divisor: Only 5 out of 1024 random divisors would trigger the scaling fixup.
-Since FDIV is a rare operation in most programs, the normal slowdown with the fix installed was typically a percent or less.
+Since FDIV is a rare operation in most programs, the normal slowdown with the fix installed was typically 1% or less.

 The main challenge faced by software companies was implementing the fix in pre-existing software, much of which relied on libraries outside their control.
 Some companies, such as Wolfram Research, opted to directly patch the machine code of existing executables to replace the FDIV opcode with an illegal instruction.
 This would then trigger an exception that an exception handler (also patched in) would catch.
 From here, arbitrary code could be executed to work around the bug.

 Microsoft offered operating system level workarounds in versions of Windows up to Windows XP.
 Utilities were included with the operating system to check for the presence of the bug and disable the FPU if found.